Parental Self-Care

 Parasympathetic Nervous System (PNS)

 According to Porges and Porges (2023), the PNS is what enables us to slow our body down by essentially acting as our internal rest and relax system.
-The PNS activated when we feel safe and helps us to remain calm, collected, and social.
+The PNS is activated when we feel safe and helps us to remain calm, collected, and social.

 Body Budget